About Sandra

 Sandra holds a Masters of Science in Steiner Education (Columbia University), a Bachelor of Child Studies Degree (University of Nova Scotia), and certificates in Waldorf Primary Education, Biodynamic Gardening & Farming, and Drama Therapy.

-Sandra designed a program for foster children who were released at 16 being expected to get an apartment, pay bills and go to school.
-They met once a week and the kids would come together, make their own community, develop friendships and share stories.
+Independent living program in Ontario Canada Sandra designed a program for foster kids who were “released” at 16, being expected to get an apartment, pay bills and go to school.
+Under the program, they met once a week, the kids would come together, make their own community, develop friendship and share stories.
 They practised making food together, going shopping, planning, budgeting and nutrition.

-Repeatedly in her teaching life, Sandra has been reminded of her purposeful intention to help people to feel connected to caring for the land as a right and a survival skill.
+Repeatedly in her life Sandra was reminded that her mission was to help people to feel connected to caring for the land as a right and as a survival skill.

 Australia

-In 2001, Sandra was invited to expand her passion for ‘bringing people to the land and the land to people’ to Australia.
-She began the ‘Working Together’ program at Regenesis with people recovering from substance abuses.
-She saw the results of participants who after years of damaging their bodies, minds and souls, were transported as they enjoyed chopping, stirring and kneading inside the kitchen, and digging, planting and harvesting in the garden.
+In 2001 was invited to bring her passion for bringing 'people to the land and the land to people’ to Australia.
+She and her daughter immigrated to Australia and Sandra began the ‘Working Together’ program at Regenesis with people recovering from substance abuses.
+Sandra was thrilled to see the results of participants after years of practising forms of alchemy that were damaging to their bodies, minds and souls, the participants were transported as they enjoyed chopping, stirring and kneading inside the kitchen, and digging, planting and harvesting in the garden.

-She also taught biodynamic gardening at the local Southern Highlands Steiner School and created many biodynamic gardening community events.
+She also taught biodynamic gardening at the local Southern Highlands Steiner school and created many biodynamic gardening community events with colleagues.

-In 2013, Sandra began her international consulting in early childhood education and biodynamics (Canada, Fiji, China and Vietnam).
-She considers it a great privilege to assist educators to interpret their landscape and rich culture in ways that are supportive of incorporating Waldorf education and biodynamics.
+In 2013 Sandra began her consulting in early childhood education and biodynamics in other lands: Fiji, China and Vietnam have been often visited.
+She considers it a great privilege to assist educators in foreign to interpret their landscape and culture in ways that are supportive to incorporating Waldorf education and biodynamics, rather than superimposing the latter on an already rich culture.

-At Glenaeon Rudolf Steiner School, Sandra has increased the garden class teaching from 4 primary classes to 8, linking early childhood, primary and high school.
-A key contributor to the success of these classes has been the engagement of parent volunteers, who are delighted to be ‘in the garden’ learning with their children and the other students.
+In a short time at Glenaeon Rudolf Steiner School Sandra increased the garden class teaching from 4 primary classes, to 9 classes linking early childhood, primary school and a high school class.
+A key contributor to the success of these classes was the engagement of parent volunteers who are delighted to be ‘in the garden’ learning with their children and the other students.
+These ‘working in the garden programs’ were held on three different campuses for which Sandra was also responsible for the flourishing gardens.

 Giving ‘life’ space to grow

 Community development has always been at the heart of Sandra’s professional and personal life.
-She has brought her capacity to ‘give life space to grow’ to the endeavours she has pioneered.
-‘Working together’ is a concept that she adopted after living on a biodynamic farm centred around care for the elderly in New York.
+She has brought her capacity to ‘give life space to grow’ to the endeavours she has pioneered in many parts of the world.
+‘Working together’ is a concept that she brought to her adopted home of Australia after living on a biodynamic farm centred around care for the elderly in Chestnut Ridge New York.
 She could see the healing that happened for all the residents of this farm by being active doing meaningful work for the benefit of all.

-Sandra leads a lively life in Sydney gardens and afield, leading classes of all ages.
-Her joyous family life is also centred around nature and practising the domestic arts and sciences with her grandchildren.
+A lively life Sandra leads in suburban Sydney gardens and afield leading classes of all ages.
+Sandra’s joyous family life is also centred around nature and practising the domestic arts and sciences with her grandchildren.

 Contact